MicrosoftDocs/dynamics-365-intelligent-order-management/topics/power-bi-dashboards.md

 [!include [banner](includes/banner.md)]
 [!include [banner](includes/preview-banner.md)]

-Dynamics 365 Intelligent Order Management ships with set of dashboards embedded into the user interface which are based on Power BI technology.
-These dashboards provide longer-range insights into the order and fulfillment data moving through the app.
+Dynamics 365 Intelligent Order Management includes a set of dashboards embedded into the user interface that are based on Power BI technology.
+The Power BI dashboards provide longer-range insights into the order and fulfillment data moving through the app.

-You don't have to obtain additional licenses to view these dashboards.
-The Dynamics 365 Intelligent Order Management license allows you to view your data in these Power BI based dashboards.
+The Intelligent Order Management license allows you to view your data in the Power BI based dashboards, so you don't have to obtain additional licenses to view the dashboards.

 > [!NOTE]
-> Trial environments have a known issue with deploying the embedded Power BI.
-This is currently not supported by the platform.
+> There's a known issue with trial environments.
+Deploying embedded Power BI is currently not supported by the platform.

 ## Integration to Power BI

-The integration between Power BI and Dynamics 365 Intelligent Order Management is pre-configured and does not require any additional setup.
+Integration between Power BI and Intelligent Order Management is preconfigured and doesn't require additional setup.

 ## Architecture

-The Power BI based dashboards are using an architecture modelled in the diagram below.
+The Power BI dashboards use the architecture modeled in the diagram below.

-1. Data is created or updated in Dataverse when entries are entered into The Dynamics 365 Intelligent Order Management application.
+1. Data is created or updated in Microsoft Dataverse when entries are entered in Intelligent Order Management.

-2. The Dataverse data is synchronized to Managed Data Lake leveraging Athena.
-This synchronization is currently executed every 4 hours.
-This can currently not be modified.
+2. The Dataverse data is synchronized to Dataverse managed data lake leveraging Amazon Athena.
+Synchronization is executed every 4 hours.
+The synchronization timing can't be modified.

-3. A data snapshot is copied and transferred to the analytics platform storage account
+3. A data snapshot is copied and transferred to the analytics platform storage account.

-4. Data is transformed for Power BI KPI's
+4. The data is transformed for Power BI KPI's.

-5. The transformed data is copied and transferred back to the Dataverse, Managed Data Lake
+5. The transformed data is copied and transferred back to Dataverse managed data lake.

-6. Power BI Dashboard is provisioned or refreshed
+6. The Power BI Dashboard is provisioned or refreshed.

-7. Power BI Dashboard and pages embedded into the Dynamics 365 Intelligent Order Management application
+7. Power BI Dashboard and pages are embedded into the Intelligent Order Management application.

 ![architecture flow](media/architecture-flow.png)

 ## Customizations

-Dashboards based on embedded Power BI cannot be customized.
-The platform currently does not support such actions.
+Customization of dashboards based on embedded Power BI isn't supported.

-The data stored in Managed Data Lake is not accessible for any customizations.
-In case custom reports or insights are required these can be built accessing data stored in Dataverse
+The data stored in managed data lake isn't accessible for any customizations.
+If custom reports or insights are required, you can build them by accessing data stored in Dataverse.